Skip to main content

 What are Branded and Competitor Phrases?

-The option of inputting a phrase is only displayed when you create either a Brand-Based or Advanced goal.
+The option to input phrases appears only when you create a Brand-Based or Advanced goal.

-Perpetua will then target all exact, phrase, and broad match keywords with those phrases included and they will be negative matched from the general manual keyword campaign.
+Perpetua will then target all exact, phrase, and broad match keywords with those phrases included, and they will be negative matched from the general manual keyword and PAT campaigns.

 What are Targets?